UPDATE: this article is now available in (what I hope to be proper) French, for those of you who care.

 The new season of Hibike!
 Euphonium has given us plenty of beautiful moments.
 These came in the form of honest conversations, character-defining speeches, hilarious expressions (I will never tire of that), or sequences where the visuals and audio speak for themselves.
-Today I want to talk about one such sequence: Asuka’s euphonium solo at the end of episode 3 [YouTube link here].
+Today I want to talk about one such sequence: Asuka’s euphonium solo at the end of episode 3 (available here on Crunchyroll).

 We follow Kumiko up a set of stairs, as if into a different world.
-Our first view of this world is a closeup of Asuka’s lips and mouthpiece [0:54], then a cut to Kumiko’s eyes widening, and finally to Asuka’s blurred figure in the middle of a secluded clearing [0:58].
+Our first view of this world is a closeup of Asuka’s lips and mouthpiece [20:56], then a cut to Kumiko’s eyes widening [21:08], and finally to Asuka’s blurred figure in the middle of a secluded clearing [21:11].
 These shots seem to emphasize that Asuka is in her haven with her euphonium, and we are almost intruding into her sanctum.

 But Kumiko wouldn’t be the viewer’s eyes without being privy to moments like these.
 So we watch as Asuka stands bathed in the sunlight, her euphonium’s tones leaping high into the instrument’s range and daring to climb higher: first hitting the high E-flat as if to test the range, then reaching as high as the A-flat above.
 Thanks to the euphonium’s conical bore, the high notes continue to sound warm, in contrast to the piercing tones of cylindrical-bore instruments like the trumpet.